 The centerpieces are made up of my favorite white hydrangeas combined with pink tulips and eucalyptus, arranged in two low cachepots.
-One is new from Target while the other is antique ironstone.
+One is new from Houzz while the other is antique ironstone.

 Pink hydrangeas in a French vintage zinc bucket and two kalanchoe plants brought in from outdoors help to create that garden feeling.
 I also added a zinc bird finial that I usually have outside, a French enamelware pitcher, and two green vine baskets from Pottery Barn.

 I’ve had these little nests a long time; I tend to collect a few new ones each year (similar here).
-I find them frequently at World Market, TJ Maxx or Home Goods.
+I also find them frequently at World Market, TJ Maxx or Home Goods.

 When I was first planning this table, I was just going to use pink tulips in a tall vase.
 Casual and easy – the way I normally do flowers!
 However, once I changed to the cachepots I knew I needed to do the flowers shorter, so I bought some flower foam and gave it my best shot!